alpabon73/dex-mcp-server/README.md

 - **Dex API**: Check [Dex documentation](https://docs.getdex.com)
 - **MCP Protocol**: See [MCP specification](https://spec.modelcontextprotocol.io)
 - **This server**: Open an issue in this repository

+---

+## How to report issues or contribute

+- Found a bug or have a feature request?
+[Open an issue](https://github.com/alpabon73/dex-mcp-server/issues)
+- Want to contribute?
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.
+- Security concerns?
+See [SECURITY.md](./SECURITY.md) for responsible disclosure.
+- For release notes and upgrade info, see [RELEASE-NOTES.md](./RELEASE-NOTES.md) and [CHANGELOG.md](./CHANGELOG.md).